pepijn/curlscout/README.md

 * Quick setup and free hosting in region of your choice via Heroku
 * International SMS/text alerts via NodePing
 * Reponse time logging to AWS S3 for analysis via Loggly
+* Less time spent checking all of your websites :-)

 ## Dependencies